oracle/truffleruby/doc/user/svm.md

 https://youtu.be/FJY96_6Y3a4?t=10023

+More information can be found in Kevin's [blog post](http://nirvdrum.com/2017/02/15/truffleruby-on-the-substrate-vm.html).

 To use the SVM you need a release of GraalVM, as described in [Using GraalVM](using-graalvm.md).
 You will also need `gcc` and the `zlib` headers.
 On Ubuntu, Debian, etc: